Charles and Mary Bratenahl

 East 88th Street

 He followed up with the purchases of 22,97 acres, known as the Houghton lot, adjoining his homestead on the west and south; next was 5.77 acres known as the Odell lot; and 36.3 acres, known as the Sizer place, on the west side of Bratenahl Lane south of the railroad.
-In all, he had amassed 84.6 acres of land extending from the lakeshore to St. Claire Street.
+Charles had amassed 84.6 acres of land extending from the lakeshore to St. Claire Street.
 The path to his farm from St. Claire Street was called Bratenahl Lane (East 88th Street).

 Charles built a home on the lake in East Cleveland Township from a design supplied by Cleveland architect Joseph Blackburn.

 Charles married Mary Grant Fitch on June 27, 1861, at Dunham Tavern in Cleveland.
 She was born on May 23, 1840, in Cleveland to Grant and Mary Baldwin Fitch.
-Charles and Mary had four children: George Carl Fitch, born May 14, 1862, Gustav Weber, Mary, who died on April 27, 1864, after having lived only 25 days and Lydia, who died on June 26, 1870, after having lived only eight months.
+Charles and Mary had four children: George Carl Fitch, born on May 14, 1862, Gustav Weber, Mary, who died on April 27, 1864, after living only 25 days and Lydia, who died on June 26, 1870, after having lived only eight months.

 Charles was quite well known for his gardens and flowers.
 He exhibited and won several prizes at the state fair held near the Glenville Race Track.
-Because of the Bratenahl’s love and knowledge of horticulture, he planted their property most unusually with many rare trees and shrubs as well as fine specimens of native plant material.
+Because of the Bratenahl’s love and knowledge of horticulture, he planted their property most unusually with many rare trees and shrubs and fine specimens of native plant material.
 The property was said to have borne a more considerable resemblance to a park than a truck farm.

 Mary re-married Edward Day.
 Mary's will was probated in New York and listed her son, George Charles Fitch Bratenahl as executor and trustee of her will.